redhat-developer/developers.redhat.com/_docker/drupal/README.md

 You should now have a drupal environment up and running with everything from the backup.

+NOTE: These instructions are tailored for a development environment.
+If you need to use a different environment please change step 3 to reference the correct environment and the container names in steps 4 and 5 will also need changing.

 ## What does the template do?

 When installing the given `composer.json` some tasks are taken care of: